Oren-H/GradeRecorder/README.md

 ## Betting Categories

 - **Academic Performance**: Bet on who will receive certain grades, which teacher grades the harshest, who will be valedictorian/salutatorian, or whether a student will achieve a specific GPA.
-- **Clubs and Activities**: Bet on who will receive a leadership role in a play or club.
+- **Clubs and Activities**: Bet on the outcomes of HW sports games/individual player performances.
+Also bet on who will receive a leadership role in a play or club.
 - **College Admissions**: Predict who will get into their top choice or any given college.
 - **School Policies**: Bet on whether someone will be honor boarded, dress coded, suspended, or expelled.
 - **Teacher Predictions**: Wager on whether a teacher will retire or make specific decisions.